 Most people take the internet for granted.
-I mean, it's available to almost everyone, almost anywhere and at almost any time.
+It's available to almost everyone, almost anywhere and at almost any time.
 But is it accessible to everyone?
-What about blind people?
-What about people with limited hearing?
+What about people with limited vision or hearing?
 Or people with limited movement or cognitive abilities?
 Is the web really available anywhere and at any time for this demographic?

 We can agree that the web is essentially a basic human right.
 So, it is pertinent that websites be accessible to all people, no matter what their abilities are.